camunda/camunda-docs/docs/apis-tools/frontend-development/03-forms/02-embed-forms/02-embed-in-javascript.md

 ## Set up form-js

-To embed a Vega-Lite specification on your web page first load the required libraries.
-You can get Vega, Vega-Lite, and Vega-Embed via a CDN, NPM, or manually download them.

 Set up the [form viewer](https://github.com/bpmn-io/form-js/tree/develop/packages/form-js-viewer) <GHIcon /> in your own JavaScript projects by importing the library from NPM or a CDN.
 Alternatively, you can fork the code and [build it yourself](https://github.com/bpmn-io/form-js?tab=readme-ov-file#build-and-run) <GHIcon />.

 ### NPM